Skip to main content

 NHS talking therapies services offer:

 • Cognitive behavioural therapy (CBT).
-This is a talking therapy that can help you manage your problems by changing the way you think and behave (NHS).
+This is a talking therapy that can help you manage your problems by changing the way you think and behave (Definition from NHS website).
 Visit MIND for more information on CBT.

 • Counselling.
-This is a talking therapy that involves a trained therapist listening to you and helping you find ways to deal with emotional issues (NHS).
+This is a talking therapy that involves a trained therapist listening to you and helping you find ways to deal with emotional issues (Definition from NHS website).
 Visit MIND for more information on counselling and talking therapy.

-• Guided self-help: where a therapist coaches you as you work through a self-help course in your own time, either using a workbook or an online course.
-Watch this short video from Lincolnshire Partnership NHS Trust to learm more about guided self-help.
+• Guided self-help: This is where a therapist coaches you as you work through a self-help course in your own time, either using a workbook or an online course.
+Watch this short video from Lincolnshire Partnership NHS Trust to learm more.

 • Click the resources tab on this page to access more resources.